 Don’t go crazy with your background color.
 You can experiment and find the right color for the semi-tones of your skin.
 Please don’t have a flashy red color background.
 As you might guess, you can use every color that is not disturbing or too bright.
 And yes, it is supposed to be just one color—no texture or patterns.

-Check out this video to see how different backgrounds can affect the overall view of you.
+Check out this video to see how different backgrounds can affect your overall view of yourself.

 TIP: How to get rid of shadows in your background – Bring lighting and camera closer to you and don’t stand far away from the background.

-Maybe you already notice than the Blue and Green color is used for visual effects in the film industry.
+Maybe you already notice that Blue and Green colors are used for visual effects in the film industry.
 Have you always wondered why?
 Read more to find out.